-Best Pond Sludge Remover 2023 (Reviews & Comparison)
+Best Pond Sludge Removers

 What is Pond Sludge?
-Bottom Muck Explained!
+Bottom Muck Explained

 Pond sludge, or pond silt, is the collection of organic debris on the bottom of your pond which slowly decomposes over time.
 Any organic matter that falls into your pond, such as leaves, will eventually become waterlogged, sink, and will gradually contribute to bottom sludge.
 As pond sludge decomposes, harmful substances are released into the water which your beneficial bacteria population works to breakdown.